 Several kinds of roti and entrées like curried goat are regular features, though you might also see conch with butter sauce, pot fish, fish pate, BBQ Chicken and fish and fungi (pronounced foon-gee) listed on the whiteboard-and-marker-menu that’s updated daily.

-Wash it all down with a chilled sorrel drink or fresh-squeezed limeade.
+Wash it all down with a chilled sorrel drink (also popular as a “bush tea” in the Bahamas) or fresh-squeezed limeade.

 Fish and Fungi is considered the national dish of the Virgin Islands and dates back to the colonial period under Danish rule.
 Salt herring and cornmeal were staples in the rations of the enslaved peoples forced to work on island sugar plantations.